 Applies a uniform negative charge to the drum.

-Light source such as lasers, LED, or LCS (Liquid Crystal Shutter) write to areas on the drum discharging the negative potential where it hits.
+A light source such as lasers, LED, or LCS (Liquid Crystal Shutter) writes to areas on the drum discharging the negative potential where it hits.

 The toner is ionized with a negative charge and is attracted to the areas previously written (discharged) on the drum.